 - They also provide a better hold and grip of objects (especially when chewing) and help dogs climbing trees (also hold to a surface if they are falling).

 - They help dogs to hold to the surface when turning, especially if they are running at high speeds.

 Should dog dewclaws be removed?

 Dewclaws are a very important part of your dogs’ paw anatomy, so there is no reason to remove dewclaws unless it’s advised by a vet.

-Dewclaws are often prone to tearing, breaking, and cracking, which can cause pain and infection.
+Dewclaws are often prone to tearing, breaking, and cracking, which can cause pain.
 However, they serve a clear purpose: they help your dog grasp things, provide traction, and help them stabilize their ankles.